-Similar to the Nevada crime of sexual assault, incest is an extremely serious charge in Clark County.
+Similar to the Nevada crime of sexual assault, incest is an extremely serious Nevada sex crime.
 Possible penalties include not only decades behind bars and hefty fines but also a sullied criminal record that may cause prospective employers to not hire you.

 For decades our Las Vegas criminal defense lawyers have successfully negotiated serious felony charges down to minor offenses or even full dismissals.
 For a brief overview of Nevada incest law and how we can help, keep reading below.

 The legal definition of the crime of "incest" in Las Vegas, Nevada, is when two relatives who are closer than second cousins (or cousins by half blood) get married, have sexual intercourse or commit adultery.
 The purpose of incest laws is to discourage inbreeding, which leads to a greater chance of birth defects.